Understanding investment risk

 Bonds are a sort of loan.
-Investors give their money to the bond issuer, such as a company or government, and then they are paid a fixed amount in return for investing their money.
+Investors give their money to the bond issuer, such as a company or government, and then they should paid a fixed amount in return for investing their money.
 As well as investing in funds that pick bonds to invest in, you can also track bond indices.

 Property can vary from residential property and commercial buildings to infrastructure like roads or wind turbines.

 If you’re a cautious investor, you may only want to take a small amount of risk to try and achieve a modest and relatively stable return.
 If so, funds with a lower risk profile could be right for you.

 If you’re comfortable taking a larger amount of risk with your money, you might want to go for funds that have a higher volatility to give you the potential for higher returns.
 If so, funds with a higher risk profile could be more suitable for you.